tchajed/sys-verif-fa25/docs/syllabus.md

 **Concurrent programs**: Finally, we'll introduce techniques to reason about concurrency.
 It turns out separation logic will help once again with this challenge.

-## Learning objectives
+## General identifying information

+- **Institution name:** University of Wisconsin-Madison
+- **Course number**: CS 839-007: Systems Verification
+- **Credits**: 3
+- **Requisites**: no official requirements; mathematical maturity and programming experience expected
+- **Meeting time and location**: Monday/Wednesday 9:30-10:45am, Engineering Hall 2349
+- **Instruction modality**: in-person
+- **Instructor contact info**: \
+  Prof. Tej Chajed &lsaquo;<chajed@wisc.edu>&rsaquo; \
+  office hours: Monday/Wednesday 2-3pm in CS 7361

+## Course learning outcomes

 By the end of this class, you should be able to:

-- Articulate the guarantees of formal verification
-- Verify programs using separation logic
-- Prove theorems in the Coq proof assistant
+1. Prove theorems in the Coq proof assistant
+2. Verify imperative programs using separation logic
+3. Verify (small) concurrent programs
+4. Articulate the guarantees of formal verification

+## Expected workload

+This class is 3 credit hours.
+That means you can expect to spend 3 hours in lecture and 6 hours outside of lecture each week.

 ## Prerequisites